Buffy Agent

 Buffy also exposes a hook-based observability system:

-reminder:sent so logs, metrics, and long-term memory can be updated without changing core
+message:received,message:replied, andreminder:sentso logs, metrics, and long-term memory can be updated without changing core behavior logic.
+Seebackend/internal/hooks/for details. - OpenClaw hooks can be installed alongside this skill (see the

 as canonical.
 This SKILL.md file is the canonical guide for how agents and tools should invoke Buffy.